Welcome to

 There are no exams in CSCI 1440/2440.
 Students are evaluated based on their participation during lecture and in labs, and their performance on weekly written homework exercises, programming assignments, and the final project.

 This course offers a capstone option.
-In past years, students who elected this option did twice as much work on the final project as students who did not go this route.
+In past years, students who elected this option did twice as much work on the final project as students who did not choose this route.
 (Specifically, they did both final projects instead of choosing one.)

+All students should expect to spend 2.5 hours per week in lecture and 2 hours per week in lab.
+In addition to these instruction hours, there will be weekly homework exercises (4-8 hours in the undergraduate section, and 6-10 hours in the graduate section), and supplementary readings — available online, free-of-charge (1-2 hours).
 The final project is open-ended, but 40 hours, over the course of 4 weeks, should suffice to produce acceptable work.
 In sum, students enrolled in the undergraduate (graduate) section should plan to dedicate approximately 12 (14) hours per week to this course, for a total of 180 (210) hours over the course of a 15 week semester.

 Grading

 Grading rubrics in CSCI 1440 are developed by the professor in conjunction with undergraduate TAs.
-TAs then grade all assignments, although the professor assigns final grades and reviews assignments as necessary (e.g., in all borderline cases).
-Grade complaints on individual assignments should be addressed to the relevant TA, but final grade complaints can be addressed to the professor.
-The (tentative) grading breakdown is as follows:
+TAs then grade all assignments.
+Grade complaints on individual assignments should be addressed to the relevant TA within ten days of grade releases.

 Assignment Percentage